jubatus/jubatus/README.rst

 Jubatus officially supports Ubuntu >= 12.04 , Red Hat Enterprise Linux >= 6.2 .
 On other platforms, some may work if they have gcc >= 4.4 .

-For minimal standalone mode, Jubatus requires libevent >= 1.4 , pficommon >= 1.3.1 (commit 8fde51454af897cc971bab9033e217ff83b12f78 or later), google-glog , libmsgpack, python >= 2.6 .
+For minimal standalone mode, Jubatus requires pficommon >= 1.3.1 (commit 8fde51454af897cc971bab9033e217ff83b12f78 or later), google-glog , libmsgpack, python >= 2.6 .
 Please install these software with headers before installation.

 ::